I know what you are going to say:

 The reality is that Star Wars is essential Christmas for movie blogs and fandom sites.
-Interest and passion drive traffic, comments and discussions ensue, page views skyrocket and these web sites cash in.
+Interest and passion drive traffic, comments and discussions ensue, page views skyrocket and these websites cash in.

-It is in their explicit interest that visitors to not only watch these movies but to also view them in a favorable light, including how financially successful the movies are, so that they will continue to be interested in them, desire to know more about said movies and actively promote them in their social circles, both digital and real-world.
+It is in their explicit interest that visitors not only watch these movies but also view them in a favorable light, including how financially successful the movies are, so that they will continue to be interested in them, desire to know more about said movies and actively promote them in their social circles, both digital and real-world.

 We are all drawn to success.
 We want to know and be a part of successful things.
 So Star Wars has to be framed as successful.
 And in this era of narrowcast marketing where people have an endless selection of entertainment platforms and venues, everyone has to deliver that message.

-Additionally, the access and compensation – in the form of swag, junkets, set visits, etc – that movie studios provide for these movie blogs and fan sites are dependent on them giving positive, if not downright glowing, coverage.
+Additionally, the access and compensation – in the form of swag, junkets, set visits, etc – that movie studios provide for these movie blogs and fan sites are conditional on them giving positive, if not downright glowing, coverage.

-And Who Are These Shills?
+So Who Are These Shills?